 Follow us on Facebook, Twitter, LinkedIn, join our LinkedIn Users Group, or YouTube to stay in the loop, and watch the lower portion of of your PCRecruiter login screen for all the latest blog posts and updates.

 If you have any comments or suggestions for something we can explain in about two minutes, send an email to firstname.lastname@example.org

-This is just the tip of the searching iceberg and we’ll dig into more related topics in the future.
-But for now, subscribe to this YouTube channel and follow us on Facebook, LinkedIn, or Twitter, and watch your PCR login screen.
-If you have any suggestions for future Two Minute Tuesdays, send an email to email@example.com.
+We’ll look at more advanced metric reporting options in a future video, but that’s all for this Two Minute Tuesday.
+For more, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, join the LinkedIn PCRecruiter user group, and watch our blog posts on your PCRecruiter login screen.
+If you have any ideas for future Two Minute Tuesdays, send an email to email@example.com.